fflewddur/tivolibre/README.md

 # Known Issues
 A list of known problems is available at https://github.com/fflewddur/tivolibre/issues.
 You can help us improve TivoLibre by reporting any problems you encounter.

+# Acknowledgements

+TivoLibre is based on TivoDecode 0.4.4 and uses the Turing encryption algorithm, which was developed by QUALCOMM.
+Testing TivoLibre has been greatly helped by members of the TiVo Community Forum (http://www.tivocommunity.com/), especially forum member moyekj.